 Employees likely want to know that their coverage extends to their needed services and prescriptions.
 With concerns over deductibles and unexpected expenses, employees are dissatisfied when their coverage falls short of what they need for routine and specialty care.

-As we mentioned, it is crucial to have a robust network of providers from which employees can choose a provider that meets their needs.
+It is crucial to have a robust network of providers from which employees can choose a provider that meets their needs.
 But, if the network falls short, employees may seek care out-of-network.
 Out-of-network care includes providers within the region but not contracted and providers outside the area where the plan operates.
-Suppose a provider an employee wants to see is not in network.
+Suppose a provider an employee wants to see is not in-network.
 In that case, they may fear the unexpected costs that come with seeing that provider, ultimately resulting in them not utilizing their benefits and receiving care.

 U.S. healthcare can be confusing, but it doesn’t have to be.
 The insurance industry is riddled with complex terminology, long documents detailing specifics around coverage, and a lack of transparency around final costs.
 Coupled with medical distrust, especially in predominantly minority and lower-income communities, there may be a lack of knowledge around health care access and preventative measures that can be taken to aid in overall well-being.
 The clarity in communication, pricing, and services is key to reducing confusion for patients.

 People are healthier when they have a say in their health care and feel empowered to make decisions that affect their outcomes.
-According to a 2017 study, “Patient preferences are essential to good clinical care because the patient’s cooperation and satisfaction reflect the degree to which medical intervention fulfills his or her choices, values, and needs.”
 Employees who have more choices between health plans, providers, services, and prescriptions are healthier, happier, and more fulfilled.

 To attract and retain top talent, employers should offer plan options that focus on high-quality, comprehensive coverage that is transparent, simple to understand, and easy to use.
 Employers should avoid plans with unexpected costs, lack of communication, and lack of choices.
 Outdated health plans have perpetuated the underutilization of benefits, especially in preventative care, resulting in reduced employee health care outcomes and greater longterm costs.

-To learn more about Curative’s health plan, please visit: https://curative.com.
+To learn more about Curative’s health plan, please visit our homepage.

 To see all disclaimers, please view here.